savoirfairelinux/building-inclusive-open-source-software/docs/D-IDE.md

 > Feel free to contribute to this section that could be more detailed!

+## Getting creative

+*Once the core aspects of your app are accessible and inclusive*, there are many ways in which you can push the experience further while having fun getting creative and innovative.
+Thinking about new ways of interacting with your app can be a great challenge to tackle with your team.
+One good example is the "magic tap" on iOS.
+It allows to execute any action the developer decides when double-tapping with two fingers when VoiceOver is on.
+It can be used as a shortcut to access a core feature of your app, normally requiring a few more steps to the user.
+Think about it: what could it do in your app?
+Another one is the spellchecker which was recently implemented in Jami, allowing people with dyslexia to type more confidently while helping everyone avoiding typos.

 ## Activity : designing and IUI on a whiteboard

 By groups, trainees are invited to design a simple interface (with pen and paper or any other design tool) that aims at being as inclusive as possible.